 What is Vngle?

-An outlet for documenting “various angles” of culture across America.
+An outlet for documenting “various angles” on culture and underrepresented stories across America.

-Vngle serves as a medium to understand different views on life in the United States from region to region.
+Vngle serves as a medium to understand different views on life in the USA.

 Our work is a response to the rising polarization in America.